geomagpy/MARTAS/README.md

 |  web/smoothiesettings.js | define settings for real time plots                              |

-### 7.2 Monitoring MARTAS and MARCOS process with monitor.py
+### 7.4 Monitoring MARTAS and MARCOS

-The martas monitoring routine allows for testing data actuality and in MARTAS and MARCOS systems, can check available buffer memory and allows you to trigger bash scripts if a certain condition is found.
-For basic initialization, please use the install.addapps.sh script.
-This will preconfigure the configuration data for you.
-Monitoring is performend periodically using a crontab input.

-The following jobtypes are supported by the monitoring app: martas, marcos, space, logfile

-#### 7.2.1 Installation
+#### 7.4.1. monitor.py

-Use the installation script "install.addapps.sh" to install monitoring support.
-This script will also create a default monitor configuration file.

-#### 7.2.2 logfile monitoring

-To apply monitoring to watch contents of specfic log files change the following lines within the monitor.cfg configuration file:

-        logfile   :   /var/log/magpy/archive.log
-        logtesttype   :   last
-        logsearchmessage   :   SUCCESS

-The above example will scan the archive.log file for a string "SUCCESS" in the last line.

-To schedule such monitoring use crontab e.g.
-        5  *  *  *  *  /usr/bin/python3 /home/cobs/MARTAS/app/monitor.py -c /etc/martas/archivemonitor.cfg -n ARCHIVEMONITOR -j logfile  > /dev/NULL 2&>1

-#### 7.2.3 file date monitoring

-To apply monitoring to watch for recent files in a directory change the following lines within the monitor.cfg configuration file:

-        basedirectory      :   /home/user/datadirectory/*.cdf
-        defaultthreshold   :   600

-The above example will scan the directory '/home/user/datadirectory' and check if a file '*.cdf' younger then '600' seconds is present.
-(Ignorelist is not yet working properly as it is not applied to overall file selection)

-To schedule such monitoring use crontab e.g.
-        5  *  *  *  *  /usr/bin/python3 /home/cobs/MARTAS/app/monitor.py -c /etc/martas/uploadmonitor.cfg -n UPLOADMONITOR -j datafile  > /dev/NULL 2&>1

-### 7.3 Sending notifications

-### 7.3.1 e-mail notifications

-In order to setup e-mail notifications the following steps need to be performed.
-Firstly, you should use the provided installer to generally setup monitoring and all necessary configuration files:

-        cd MARTAS/install
-        sudo bash install.addapps.sh

-This command will create a number of configuration files for notifications within the default folder /etc/martas.
-Secondly, it is necessary to locally save obsfuscated smtp server information on the MARTAS/MARCOS machine:

-        addcred -t mail -c mymailservice -u info@mailservice.at -p secret -s smtp.mailservice.at -l 25

-Now we will need to update the configuration files accordingly.

-        sudo nano /etc/martas/mail.cfg

-You only need to change the input for mailcred, and enter the shortcut for the mailservice defined with option c in the command above.
-Please also enter the other information as listed below with your correct data:

-        mailcred    :     mymailservice

-        From        :  info@mailservice.at
-        To          :  defaultreceiver@example.com
-        smtpserver  :  smtp.mailservice.at
-        porrt       :  25

-Finally, use the application testnote.py for testing the validity of your configuration (please update the following line with your paths):

-        python3 MARTAS/app/testnote.py -n email -m "Hello World" -c /etc/martas/mail.cfg -l TestMessage -p /home/user/test.log

-Pleasenote: calling testnote the first time will create the log file but don't send anything.
-From then on, a message will be send whenever you change the message content.

-### 7.3.1 telegram notifications

-MARTAS can send notifications directly to the [Telegram] messenger.
-You need either a TelegramBot or a TelegramChannel plus a user id to setup simple notifications.
-If you just want to receive notificatins you will find some instruction in 7.5.2 on how to use a private TelegramChannel.
-See section 7.5.1 for some hints of setting up an environment with the possibility of even interacting with your machine.

-For sending notifications you then just need to edit the basic configuration files:

-        # if not done install addapps
-        cd MARTAS/install
-        sudo bash install.addapps.sh

-        sudo nano /etc/martas/telegram.cfg

-Insert your bot_id (token) and the user_id.
-Thats it.
-Then you can use testnote.py to for testing whether its working (eventually you must run this command two times with a different message).

-        python3 MARTAS/app/testnote.py -n telegram -m "Hello World, I am here" -c /etc/martas/telegram.cfg -l TestMessage -p /home/user/test.log
+After setup of the communication/notification scheme you can refer to [section 6.x](#612-monitor) for a MARTAS monitoring setup.

-### 7.4 Support for NAGIOS/ICINGA
+### 7.4.2 Support for NAGIOS/ICINGA

+Beside the internal monitoring routines you might want to include your MARTAS/MARCOS environment into a high end monitoring network.
+Please checkout Icinga and/or NAGIOS for this purpose.
+MARTAS can be easily included into such networks and instructions are available upon request.

-### 7.5 Communicating with MARTAS
+### 7.5 Two-way communication with MARTAS

 MARTAS comes with a small communication routine, which allows interaction with the MARTAS server.
 In principle, you can chat with MARTAS and certain keywords will trigger reports, health stats, data requests, and many more.
 Communication routines are available for the [Telegram] messenger.
 In order to use these routines you need to setup a Telegram bot, referring to your MARTAS.

 #### 7.5.1 interactive communication with TelegramBot